status-im/nimbus-site/source/docs/eth1.md

 ./build/nimbus
 ```

->  **Note:** We currently do not guarantee that Nimbus will work on Windows.
+Nimbus will now run and attempt to synchronize with the Ethereum 1 blockchain.

-Nimbus will now run and attempt to synchronize with the Ethereum 1.0 blockchain.
+For a more complete overview see the [repository README](https://github.com/status-im/nimbus-eth1).